What Is Rate Of Perceived Exertion (RPE)

 RPE can also be used to monitor progress over time.
 For example, if a person's RPE for a given exercise decreases over time, it may indicate that they are getting stronger or more fit.
 On the other hand, if their RPE increases over time, it may indicate that they are struggling to maintain their fitness level.

-In conclusion, rate of perceived exertion (RPE) is a measure of how hard a person feels like they are working during exercise.
+Rate of perceived exertion (RPE) is a measure of how hard a person feels like they are working during exercise.
 It is a subjective measure that is based on the person's own perception of their effort and can be useful for tracking the intensity of workouts and monitoring progress over time.

 Previous